tinalount/BerkeleyAIML/README.md

 This repository is for AI/ML work done for the Berkeley AI/ML certificate course I took in 2023.

+## Capstone Project EDA Assignment Module 20.1 ** WORK IN PROGRESS **
+-- Link to Module 20.1 Jupyter Notebook:

+-- See the CAPSTONE folder for relevant files and related Readme trext file with summary of findings from analysis

 ## Practical Assignment 3 for Unit 17 Classification Techniques applied to Bank Campaign Marketing
 -- Link to Practical Assignemnt 3 Jupyter Notebook:   https://github.com/tinalount/BerkeleyAIML/blob/ae6d75c64e87355d6603ff05dcf2d4dacc6b2d74/17.1/TLPractical%20Assignment3.ipynb